stdevPavelmc/mailad/Features.md

 The trigger for this feature is the setting of a email for a group, once you set an email to a group you are triggering it next morning, Be aware that this feature can be exploited by malicious users as the alias created has no user control, anybody can send to the alias address, so use it wisely

-**Bonus:** this aliases behave not like a real distribution list (like mailman's list for example), all the generated messages have no trace of being "from" a list, and seems just like single messages from the original sender, also all answers (make it a reply or a forwards email) will have the original sender as recipient and not the list address, this will kill the well known snowball effect seen on the "everyone@domain.tld" of MDaemon to state an example
+**Bonus:** this aliases behave not like a real distribution list (like mailman's list for example), all the generated messages have no trace of being "from" a list, and seems just like single messages from the original sender, also all answers (make it a reply or a forwards email) will have the original sender as recipient and not the list address

 **Tip:** the users must belong to a group directly for this feature to work properly, you can't create a group whish members are other groups abd expect it to work.

+**Warning:** it's up to you to check that you don't assign a list a email address that is previously assigned in the `virtual_aliases` file or from a real users, if you fall on this one you will have delivery problems.

 ## Optional user privilege access via AD groups